Tom-PIT/Connected.Docs/en/Logistics/CodeLists/Warehouses.md

 The user interface contains a list of warehouses.
 If no record exists yet, the list is empty.

-Each record includes a status indicator to the left of its name:
-- **Blue** indicates the warehouse is active
-- **Gray** indicates the warehouse is inactive

 ![Warehouses List](../Assets/Warehouses.png "Warehouses List")

 The list displays the basic warehouse details, including the warehouse code and name.